10 Tips to Maximizing Value from Your Dreaded Performance Review

 Conclusion

 A performance review is not an event to be dreaded.
-Instead it is an opportunity to properly document your accomplishments, and to receive valuable constructive feedback.
-Try not to be overly concerned about the actual grade - focus instead on what you can do to improve and help the organization.
+Instead, it is an opportunity to properly document your accomplishments, and to receive valuable constructive feedback.
+Try not to be overly concerned about the actual grade - focus instead on what you can do to improve, thereby helping both you and the organization.

 Your performance review grade is not a reflection of your value as a human being, nor your future value to the organization.
 It merely is a marker to show how you did in a defined period of time, against established goals.
 That’s all.